Federal and State Grant Programs

-Title I funding, in the amount of $309,975, an increase of $7,895 for the 2018-2019 project year, are used to improve the educational environment of the entire Elementary School.
+Title I funding, in the amount of $309,975, (increase of $7,895) for the 2018-2019 project year, is used to improve the educational environment of the entire Elementary School.
 The school wide Title I program uses the funding to support the salaries and benefits of the building instructional and Title I support staff.
 Title I funds may also be used for math and reading instructional supplies, to support an after-school tutoring program, parental involvement/community support services, and mandated nonpublic services.

 Title IV, a new grant, Student Support and Academic Enrichment, is a grant that will be targeted at the Jr.Sr.
 High School.
-The 2018-2019 projected grant amount of $21,860 (increase of 11,860) will be used to support the PBIS program, provide after-school tutoring.
+The 2018-2019 projected grant amount of $21,860 (increase of 11,860) will be used to support the PBIS program and to provide after-school tutoring.